 |SSE Unlimited Fibre Plus (63Mb)||BT Fibre 2 (67Mb)||Sky Broadband Superfast (59Mb)||TalkTalk Fibre 65 (67Mb)||Virgin Media M500 (516Mb)|

-SSE is not the cheapest provider you’ll find on Broadband Genie, but it’s far from the most expensive.
+SSE is not always the cheapest provider you’ll find on Broadband Genie, but it’s far from the most expensive.
 SSE only offers fibre optic packages, but these are good value, starting at £23 for 35Mb fibre and £26 for 63Mb.

 Ready to buy?
 Check out the latest SSE offers: